 Current owners Jeanne and Michael Gilligan have added a quirky love of retro Hollywood memorabilia to the historic downtown Hendersonville hotel’s decor.

 Michael– an award-winning chef from various Michelin star restaurants, who also served as Food & Beverage Director for Royal Caribbean Cruise Lines– makes Harvey’s Restaurant & Lounge a destination worth visiting in its own right.
-His menu focuses on small plates, most of which are in the $10-$16 range.

-We started with the delightfully flavorful Ahi Tuna Tartare (served with wonton chips) and a hearty NC Hickory Nut Gap Farm Charcuterie platter.
+We started with the delightfully flavorful Ahi Tuna Tartare (served with wonton chips) and a hearty NC Hickory Nut Gap Farms Charcuterie platter.
 We also loved the Oven Roasted Sea Scallops with Lemon-Chive Butter and the Seared NC Mountain Trout over Spring Greens.

 Jeanne’s well-crafted cocktails and Michael’s decadent desserts offer a perfect way to wind down your meal.
 Next time we visit, we hope to try their critically-acclaimed Sunday brunch!

-HenDough Chicken & Donuts (Fast Food)
+5. HenDough Chicken & Donuts (Fast Food)

-532 Kanuga Rd • 828-595-2885 • $
+532 Kanuga Rd • (828)595-2885 • Official Website